Krowemoh/ScarletDME/README.md

 I have tested this version on the following systems:

+- CentOS 7
+- Ubuntu 20.04

+These platforms require some work as the Makefile doesn't support them.

 - Alpine Linux
-- CentOS 7
 - Tiny Core Linux
-- Ubuntu 20.04

 ## changelog